Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: About Charmonium decay

 \section{About Charmonium decay}

-The isospin analysis analyses discussed in the previous ections are also applicable to the decay of Charmonium, which is the topic of this section.
+The isospin analysis analyses discussed in the previous sections are also applicable to the decay of Charmonium, which is the topic of this section.
 However, because of lack of data the discussion is of a more qualitative nature aiming at pointing out the perspectives of future experiments.
 Considering the emergence of the more and more precise data, the results presented below may be helpful to prepare experiments and to interpret the upcoming experimental results~\cite{Wu:2021yfv}.
 The Charmonium decay to $B \bar{B}$ is dominant by the isoscalar hadronic component with minor isospin violating a electromagnetic and a mixed strong-electromagnetic contributions \cite{Claudson:1981fj}.

 The ratios $R_I^{\textrm{eff}}$, $R_I^M$, and $R_I^E$ serve as the quantification of isospin non-conservation to the total, electric and magnetic contribution.
-As shown in Table \ref{tab:charmonium}, the branching ratios of $J/\psi\to B\bar{B}$ in the same isospin mutiplets are compatible within a relative accuracy of around 10\% \cite{BESIII:2012ion}, resulting into nearly zero $R_I^{\textrm{eff}}$, thus reflecting the approximate isospin symmetry.
+As shown in Table \ref{tab:charmonium}, the branching ratios of $J/\psi\to B\bar{B}$ {(related to electromagnetic form factors through Eq. (\ref{eq:width}))} in the same isospin mutiplets are compatible within a relative accuracy of around 10\% \cite{BESIII:2012ion}, resulting into nearly zero $R_I^{\textrm{eff}}$, thus reflecting the approximate isospin symmetry.

-If including the information on the measured $\alpha_B$, an important observation is that the isospin non-conservation mainly comes from the electric nucleonic decay amplitude and the magnetic $\Xi$ amplitude.
+If including the information on the measured $\alpha_B$ {(related to electromagnetic form factors through Eq. (\ref{eq:alphaB}))}, an important observation is that the isospin non-conservation mainly comes from the electric nucleonic decay amplitude and the magnetic $\Xi$ amplitude.
 Remarkably, the isospin violating processes contribute potentially around 10\% for $J/\psi \to N\bar{N}$, indicated both by branching ratios and $\alpha_B$.
 The isospin non-conservation from decay to $\Xi\bar \Xi$ contributes potentially around 10\%, attaining the same level between branching ratios and $\alpha_B$ of both $J/\psi$ and $\psi(2S)$.
 The isospin violation part of electric amplitude of $\psi(2S) \to N \bar{N}$ and $\Sigma \bar{\Sigma}$ is of the same magnitude with the isospin conserving one.
-This is in sharp contrast with the level of isospin violation indicated in branching ratios, barely less than 10\%.
+This is in sharp contrast with the level of isospin violation indicated in branching ratios, barely less than 10\%. {Note that as shown by the errors of $R_I^E$ and $R_I^M$, the significance for the isospin violation contribution is only $2 \sigma$ at most, requesting for more accurate measurements.}

 The data on $J/\psi \to \Sigma^0 \overline \Sigma^0$ and $J/\psi \to \Sigma^+ \overline \Sigma^-$ is already measured.
 It is trivially to predict the values of $J/\psi \to \Sigma^- \overline \Sigma^+$ since they are equal to the other two channels under isospin conservation. {The ratio of the branching ratios of $J/\psi \to \Sigma^0 \overline \Sigma^0$ and $J/\psi \to \Sigma^+ \overline \Sigma^-$ gives a very rough estimation for $\delta_I$:} \be 0.022 < \delta_I < 1.4 \ee In analogy to the Eqs. (\ref{eq:GsigM0},\ref{eq:GsigE0}) the ratio $R_0 = 2.11 \pm 0.07$ of $J/\psi \to \Sigma^0 \overline \Sigma^0$ channel is the relative modulus of isoscalar electric and magnetic amplitudes, to be compared to $R_0 = 0.64 \pm 0.13$ extracted from the data of $\psi(2S) \to \Sigma^0 \overline \Sigma^0$ Channel.